simonambridge/RTFAP2/README.md

 ```
 SELECT * FROM rtfap.transactions where solr_query = '{"q":"*:*", "fq":["txn_time:[NOW-1MINUTE TO *]", "tags:Fraudulent"]}';
 ```
-As you can see from the above samples , full ad-hoc search on any transaction fields is possible including amounts, merchants etc.
+These samples demonstrate that full, ad-hoc search on any of the transaction fields is possible including amounts, merchants etc.
 We will use queries like this to build the ReST interface.

 ##Querying Data Using A ReST Web Interface